amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 > The OpenAPI Specification, often abbreviated as OAS, is a standard for describing RESTful APIs.
 It allows developers to define the structure of an API, including endpoints, request/response formats, and more.
 This helps in creating consistent and easily understandable API documentation.

+## Setting the Swagger Config

 - Install the packages using (continuation from previous module libraryApi).
 - create a file “/config/swagger.config.js” in that file we can begin declaring our swagger config.
 - go to "package.json" and change the `"version": "0.1.0"` and import the file into "swagger.config.js".
+- after done the Swagger configuration, we want to connect it.

 ```bash
 $ npm install swagger-jsdoc swagger-ui-express